 Medical and Nursing Services

-The medical and nursing staff are responsible for caring for patients in the In-Patient Unit.
+The medical and nursing staff are responsible for caring for patients in the In-Patient Unit and our Care at Home service, as many patients choose to be treated and cared for in the comfort of their own home.
 They work closely with the other members of the clinical team to help ensure the Hospice Care team is providing the best possible all-round care for patients.
-However you don’t have to be staying in the Hospice to receive medical and nursing care.
-Many patients choose to be treated and cared for in the comfort of their own home.

 The medical staff work as a team, caring for patients in a variety of settings; the In-Patient Unit, the Outpatients Centre at the Farnham Hospice and Guildford Beacon Centre, in hospitals and in patients’ homes.
 Many patients and families will therefore meet several of the doctors whilst being supported by the service.
 We work closely with the other members of the clinical team to help ensure we are providing the best possible all-round care for patients.